temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Build the `/unsubscribe` handler

-The `/unsubscribe` handler cancels the Workflow with a given email in its Workflow ID.
+The `/unsubscribe` handler cancels the Workflow with a given email in its Workflow Id.

-For this app, you'll use a switch case to handle the response and provide new information to the Workflow Execution.
+For this app, you'll use a switch case to handle the response and give new information to the Workflow Execution.

 Create a new function.
 Define the two cases.